-Head of Pastoral Care (Mr Andy Williams in 2018/19)
+Head of Pastoral Care (Mr Andy Williams)

-The Head of Pastoral Care guides House Leaders and staff in implementing the policy consistently, supports House Leaders when investigating serious or complex incidents and makes recommendations to the Headteacher when he feels a fixed term exclusion is justified.
+The Head of Pastoral Care guides Year Leaders and staff in implementing the policy consistently, supports Year Leaders when investigating serious or complex incidents and makes recommendations to the Headteacher when he feels a fixed term exclusion is justified.
+Head of Pastoral Care also leads on the ongoing training of staff in terms of behavioural management and updates Governors regularly on matters pertaining to behaviour.